top of page

 BIOGRAPHY

-Drawing upon a hearty blend of symbolism, surrealism, and, at times, a touch of the northern renaissance, Samuel Honey is a figurative expressionist painter whose dynamism of texture and technique leans ever toward the uncanny, ambiguous, and narratively theatrical.
-Based in Peckham, London, Samuel’s approach to painting is often deconstructive and Frankensteinian, collaging influences ranging from El Greco and Bruegel, through to Otto Dix, Leonora Carrington, and Lucian Freud.
-Samuel has taken part in two exhibitions to date, at London’s Sprout Arts gallery, and Coventry’s LTB showrooms, with his work also featuring in print in issue 14 of Curatory Magazine.
+Drawing upon a hearty blend of symbolism, surrealism, and a touch of the northern renaissance, Samuel Honey is a figurative expressionist painter whose dynamism of texture and technique leans toward the uncanny and theatrical.
+Based in South-East London, Samuel’s practice is deconstructive and Frankensteinian, collaging shades of El Greco and Bruegel, with Otto Dix, Leonora Carrington, and Lucian Freud.
+Samuel has exhibited work across the UK and internationally, most recently showing work in the ‘Year of the Horse(s)’ exhibition in Wild Horses gallery in Copenhagen (April-May, 2026).

 My Process